tellesnobrega/openshift-kanister-demo/index.md

-# Running Backup & Restore on a Kubernetes environment using Kanister and Minio
+# Running Backup & Restore on an OpenShift (CRC) environment using Kanister and Minio

-The goal of this post is to provide a step-by-step tutorial on how to set up, backup and restore a WordPress application running on Minikube, using Kanister for Backup and Restore and Minio as S3-like Object Storage.
+The goal of this post is to provide a step-by-step tutorial on how to set up, backup and restore a WordPress application running on CodeReady Containers OpenShift, using Kanister for Backup and Restore and Minio as S3-like Object Storage.

 This is part of a series of introductions to backup and restore tools I'm playing with.
-If you are interested also in Velero, check [Velero Blog Post](https://tellesnobrega.github.io/velero-demo/)
+If you are interested in a similar testing but using velero check the [Velero Blog Post on OpenShift](https://tellesnobrega.github.io/openshift-velero-demo/).
+Also, If you are interested in this similar tests but using Kubernetes, check [Kanister Blog Post on Kubernetes](https://tellesnobrega.github.io/kanister-demo/), also you can check  the [Velero Blog Post on Kubernetes](https://tellesnobrega.github.io/velero-demo/) and the [Stash Blog Post on Kubernetes](https://tellesnobrega.github.io/stash-demo/).

 ## Setting up the Environment